Skip to main content

-Building a new home in South Australia has become more complex in 2025, with stricter stormwater management requirements that are catching many homeowners off guard.
-If you're planning a new build, understanding these changes could save you thousands of dollars and prevent costly delays.
+Building a new home in South Australia now comes with stricter stormwater management requirements, and they've only tightened since the Planning & Design Code's water-sensitive urban design (WSUD) amendments were adopted in 2025, in two stages on 26 April and 25 September.
+If you're planning a new build, understanding these rules could save you thousands of dollars and prevent costly delays.

 • Retention systems to capture and store rainwater